KHEngineering/RoboRio/faq/motor.md

 ##Can I use the Talon SRX in PWM or CAN mode?

-Yes, the talon SRX will automatically detect whether it is connected to a PWM source or a CAN source.
+Yes, the Talon SRX will automatically detect whether it is connected to a PWM source or a CAN source.

-PWM Signal = CANH
+PWM Signal = CANH (Yellow Wire)
-PWM Ground = CANL
+PWM Ground = CANL (Green Wire)

 On our team we wire the CAN wires to the outside pins of 3 pin female headers (center pin empty).
 This allows us to use the Talon SRX in PWM mode or CAN mode.
 In PWM mode we simply plug it into the PWM port on the RoboRio (since the center pin is not used for any motor controller)